 Inside Over 50’s Natural Bodybuilding Part 1

-This is part 1 in a series of 5 interviews with bodybuilder Tomas de la Milera.
+This is part 1 in a series of 5 interviews to get motivation for natural bodybuilding over 50 with bodybuilder Tomas de la Milera.
 He is a 51 year old bodybuilder with a classic physique like Frank Zane.
 Peek into his world as he prepares for competition and he shares what it takes to be a natural bodybuilder.
 You can read the transcript or watch the embedded video below.

 Motivated by Tarzan

 Tracey: What was your motivation for natural bodybuilding?

 Tomas: What actually got me into bodybuilding is very interesting.
 When I was about eleven years old, I went to the library and came across some Tarzan books.
 It was very interesting because of the covers of them (I later found out they were created by Neil Adams).
 I liked the body composition of the Tarzan.
 It was a lot more muscular, a lot more defined.
 So I was fascinated.
 I thought, it’s interesting because I thought then bodybuilding wasn’t about weights, even though it was the Golden Era where it was actually all about hypertrophy and getting bigger and less on fitness.

 So I started bodybuilding by reading Tarzan books.
 My understanding was swimming, running, calisthenics, I thought that was the way you became bigger.
 Later on in the ’70s, I found out, when I incorporated weight training, that you needed a little bit more concentric movement to actually build those kind of bodies.

 Tracey: When did you start bodybuilding and how old were you then?